huggingface/transformers/docs/source/parallelism.md

 Now each night they all share what they have with others and get from others what the don't have, and in the morning they pack up their allocated type of gear and continue on their way.
 This is Sharded DDP / Zero DP.

 Compare this strategy to the simple one where each person has to carry their own tent, stove and axe, which would be far more inefficient.
-This is DataParallel in Pytorch.
+This is DataParallel (DP and DDP) in Pytorch.

 While reading the literature on this topic you may encounter the following synonyms: Sharded, Partitioned.